edenlabllc/kodjin.cli/docs/command-install.md

       --skip-strict-reference-versions
           Do not change profile references to be version-specific, keep them as-is instead

-      --preprocess
-          Perform resource preprocessing that is normally done before installation

-          Currently does the following: - Generates new resource ids for canonical resources (ones that have a url and version present) - Generates snapshots for StructureDefinition resources where they are missing - Makes references to other profiles within the current package in StructureDefinition resources version-specific

   -h, --help
           Print help (see a summary with '-h')